tim-fan1/lectern/README.md

-# Lectern
+# Lectern.me monorepo

+Source code for the `lectern.me` website frontend and server components.
-A lecture/class engagement and participation platform (like Kahoot or Slido).
+`Lectern` is a lecture/class engagement and participation platform (like Kahoot or Slido).

 Created for our UNSW COMP3900 capstone project, written by Tim Fan, Jack Jiang, Brian Nguyen, Eddie Qi, and Ivan Velickovic.

-Project group: 3900-w16a-disaggregated-far-memory
+Project group: `3900-w16a-disaggregated-far-memory`

 ## Quickstart

-TODO
+First ensure that a (reasonably) modern version of `node.js` is installed. `Lectern` requires v12+.
+A newer version of `node.js` can be installed using the `install_node.sh` script.

+### Client
+- `cd` into the client directory
+- `npm install` the client's dependencies in that directory.
+This is only required once
+- `npm run build` the client's code.
+This transpiles and optimises our frontend code
+- `npm run start` to start the client.

+### Server
+- `cd` into the server directory
+- `npm install` the server's dependencies in that directory.
+This is only required once
+- `npm run build` the server's code.
+This also transpiles and optimises the backend code
+- `npm run start` to start the server.

 ## Folder structure